Disney anthology television series: Brazil

-The ABC run of the program under The Magical World of Disney title originally aired in that country under the title Cine Disney, now as O Mundo Mágico de Disney and Sessão de Domingo Disney, on the Brazilian-Portuguese version of Sistema Brasileiro de Televisão (SBT) in partnership with The Walt Disney Company.
-The ABC run of the program under The Wonderful World of Disney title originally aired in that country under the title O Maravilhoso Mundo de Disney on the Brazilian Portuguese version of Disney Channel; the program moved to SBT as Mundo Disney in 2015, for return in partnership with The Walt Disney Company, for end partnership in 2018 from 2 years.
+The ABC run of the program under The Magical World of Disney title originally aired in that country under the title Cine Disney, now as O Mundo Mágico de Disney and Sessão de Filmes Domingo Disney, on the Brazilian-Portuguese version of Sistema Brasileiro de Televisão (SBT) in partnership with The Walt Disney Company.
+The ABC run of the program under The Wonderful World of Disney title originally aired in that country under the title O Mundo Maravilhoso de Disney on the Brazilian Portuguese version of Disney Channel; the program moved to SBT as Mundo Disney in 2015, for return in partnership with The Walt Disney Company, for end partnership in 2018 from 2 years.

 Canada

-CBC aired Disney shows many years.
-Disney Movies were Simsubbed in the 1970s, 1980s and 1990s on CBS, NBC and ABC with the CBC Broadcast vis Cable and later with satellite.
+CBC aired Disney shows for many years.
+Disney Movies were simsubbed in the 1970s, 1980s and 1990s on CBS, NBC and ABC with the CBC broadcast via cable and later with satellite.
 CTV aired The Santa Clause but later moved to CBC.
-The movies moved to 4pm eastern many times to prevent Simsubbing.
+The movies moved to 4pm eastern many times to prevent simsubbing.
+Starting in 2023, the CTV Television Network acquired the rights to The Wonderful World of Disney, and has since aired it on both CTV and CTV 2.
+However, CTV doesn't use the intro or a host for the series, and only airs the movies.